L-Diasa/You-In-Emojis/README.md

 # You In Emojis

 User can express themselves in emojis.
 The emojis can be typed or selected.
-Addition/Deletion of emejis can happen to/from both sides of the expression.
+Addition/Deletion of emojis can happen to/from both sides of the expression.

 ### Dev Stories